My Scene

-My Scene (stylized in all lowercase) is an American series of fashion dolls that Mattel released in 2002.
+My Scene (stylized in all lowercase) were an American series of fashion dolls first released by Mattel in 2002.
 They were a spinoff doll line to Mattel’s Barbie doll line, and are also considered Barbie-brand dolls.
-They were discontinued in the US in 2008, and worldwide in 2011; however, in November 2024 Mattel released collector versions of the three main characters, meaning a possible return of the franchise.
+The series was discontinued in the US in 2008, and worldwide in 2011.
+In November 2024, collector versions of the three main My Scene characters were released by Mattel, signaling a possible return of the franchise.
 Mattel's Barbie character was one of the dolls in the toy line.
-The My Scene dolls' bodies were slim, similar to earlier Barbie dolls, but their heads were larger.
+The My Scene dolls' bodies were slim, similar to earlier Barbie dolls, with larger heads.
 The New York Times described their features as "exaggerated lips and bulging, makeup-caked eyes."
-My Scene were designed to appeal to the tween market and compete with the Bratz dolls from MGA Entertainment.
+My Scene was designed to appeal to the tween market and compete with the Bratz dolls from MGA Entertainment.